Saturday, January 3, 2026

 "I deal more with freedom.
 Sexual freedom is threatened by romance or love.
 Carson McCullers wrote in THE BALLAD OF THE SAD CAFE "Most of us would rather love than be loved.
 Almost everyone wants to be the lover, because being beloved is intolerable to many.
 The beloved fears and hates the lover, and with the best of reasons.
 For the lover is forever trying to strip bare his beloved.
 The lover craves any possible relation with the beloved, even if this experience can cause him only pain.”

 Cecile's eyes widened and she said, "I had been married for twenty-five years.
-On New Year's Eve my husband finally admitted he was gay and for the first time in my life I was free."
+On New Year's Eve my husband finally admitted he was gay.
+Everyone was shocked.
+I had known all along.
+We divorced, so he could be with his lover or lovers and for the first time in my life I was free."

-"That's because..."
-Burt started to say, but Cecile lifted her hand, "My husband loves no one more than a bottle of vodka and I could always deal with Hal being queer, but when he's drunk, he's only with drink.
+"You didn't have to divorce..."
+Burt started to say, but Cecile lifted her hand, "Yes, but my husband loves no one more than a bottle of vodka and I could always deal with Hal being queer, but when he's drunk, he's only with drink.
 This New Year's Eve he drank so much."

 "It's too bad he does."
 Burt looked at me, as if I might be able to cure Cecile's loneliness.
 "You should go to CBGBs with your young friend."

-"How did you spend the night?
+"How did you spend New Year's Eve?
 I was alone," she confessed a confidence and his eyes showed the hurt.

 "Tight?"